mirajabi/MobileDownloadManeger/README.md

 Modular Android download manager targeting API 23+ with support for chunked transfers, background scheduling, notification progress, and configurable storage policies.
 The project is built incrementally—each stage introduces new capabilities alongside matching documentation and sample-app demos.

+## Highlights (v1.1.0)
+- **True pause/resume**: chunk-level state is persisted so APKs resume exactly from the last downloaded byte even across service restarts.
+- **Real-time foreground notification**: merged service/download notification shows speed, remaining bytes, and live buttons (Pause/Resume/Stop).
+- **Public downloads + installer prompt**: storage now defaults to the shared `Download/` folder and can automatically launch the installer for APK/APKS packages.
+- **Scheduler support**: WorkManager + AlarmManager enable weekly and exact date scheduling with persisted config.
+- **Extensive logging & sample UI**: Kotlin and Java activities demonstrate enqueue/pause/resume/schedule flows end-to-end.

 ## Modules
 - `downloader`: reusable library that exposes `MobileDownloadManager`, configuration DSL, and (later) the execution engine.
 - `app`: sample client that exercises every stage of the library.
 The UI evolves in lockstep with the feature set so manual tests stay straightforward.

+The sample module ships with **both** `MainActivity` (Kotlin) and `JavaSampleActivity`, so you can copy/paste snippets in whichever language you prefer.
+Both screens expose the same controls (enqueue, pause, resume, stop, weekday schedule, exact schedule) and log the detailed progress coming from the service.

 ## Documentation
 - See `docs/README.md` for the current table of contents.